Chreekar/SharedExpenses/README.md

 ### Backend
 - Better handling of Update without duplicate reading of entity
 - Replace Constants.TenantId with a proper authentication solution

+### Frontend
+- Use svelte-i18n to format money instead of hard coded SEK